-On Mathematical Modeling and Data Science Education
+Why Mathematical Modeling and Data Science Education?

-Modeling and data science almost always require simplifying assumptions.
-Models can embed preferences, ethics and even biases.
+Modeling with data provides people with powerful tools to inform decisions.
+As modelers gather and analyze relevant data, they consider the context of the problem and the objectives of the client.
+Modeling and data science almost always require simplifying assumptions, which can embed preferences, ethics and even biases.
 The mathematical sciences help us understand when algorithms and models work, how they work and under what conditions they can fail.

-You can download SIAM and COMAP’s free Guidelines for Assessment and Instruction in Mathematical Modeling Education (GAIMME Report).
+Download SIAM and COMAP’s free Guidelines for Assessment and Instruction in Mathematical Modeling Education (GAIMME Report).
 Readers can “look over the shoulder” of expert facilitators of mathematical modeling and gain a gentle introduction to mathematical modeling from Kindergarten to Undergraduate classrooms.

 If you are looking for resources to teach mathematical modeling, check out Mathematical Modeling: Computing and Communicating, one of the many free resources offered by SIAM as part of the Mathworks Math Modeling Challenge (M3 Challenge) which welcomes high school student teams to the world of modeling and data science.